Roman Catholic Diocese of Scala: Ravello e Scala

-Former cathedral
+Chapter and cathedral

 The cathedral of the diocese, dedicated to Saint Lawrence, was built in its original form during the 12th century in Romanesque style.
+IT was rebuilt or restored in 1406, 1481, 1524, and 1616.
 It was modified in the 17th and 18th centuries, preserving only the original structure of the portal.
 The interior is in the form of a nave and two aisles, with high-quality stuccoes and a vault decorated with scenes from the saint's life (1748).

-In the Gothic-style crypt is the colored stucco sarcophagus of Marinella Rufolo with a group of 14th-century wooden statues and other sculptures carved by her widower, Antonio Coppola, in 1332.
+In the Gothic-style crypt is the colored stucco sarcophagus of Marinella Rufolo with a group of 14th-century wooden statues and other sculptures commissioned by her widower, Antonio Coppola.